-Unlike some cities, Clarkesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clarkesville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarkesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clarkesville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clarkesville who work in office and administrative support (12.43%), teaching (12.17%), and sales jobs (11.38%).
+There are especially a lot of people living in Clarkesville who work in sales jobs (13.08%), office and administrative support (12.22%), and teaching (11.86%).

-The overall education level of Clarkesville is somewhat higher than in the average US city of 21.84%: 27.15% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Clarkesville citizens is substantially higher than the typical US community, as 29.51% of adults in Clarkesville have at least a bachelor's degree.

+Clarkesville is a somewhat ethnically-diverse city.
 The people who call Clarkesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarkesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarkesville include German, English, Italian, and Dutch.
+Important ancestries of people in Clarkesville include German, English, Scottish, and Italian.

 The most common language spoken in Clarkesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.